zsrdjan/docentric_workshop/partner-flyer.md

-# Lift Off Workshop for Customers
+﻿# Lift Off Workshop for Partners

 ## Personalized Workshops to Help Your Team Succeed with Docentric AX implementation